MicrosoftDocs/fabric-docs/docs/data-engineering/environment-manage-library.md

 ### Add public libraries in a batch

 Environments support uploading the YAML file to manage multiple public libraries in a batch.
-The content of the YAML are extracted and appended in the public library list.
+The contents of the YAML are extracted and appended in the public library list.

 > [!NOTE]
 > The custom conda channels in YAML file are currently not supported.
 Only the libraries from PyPI and conda are recognized.